blrobin2/blrobin2.github.io/_posts/2025-03-20-truck-song.md

 letterboxd_url: https://boxd.it/9aXfEl
 mst3k: false
 rifftrax: true
-category: movie_review
+category: movie-review
 ---

-* You know what going into a tunnel represents, don't you?
+- You know what going into a tunnel represents, don't you?
 Death and its eternal void.
-* Frankly, trucks are everywhere and could bring this country to its knees whenever they want.
+- Frankly, trucks are everywhere and could bring this country to its knees whenever they want.